1994 Rice Owls football team

 The 1994 Rice Owls football team represented Rice University during the 1994 NCAA Division I-A football season.
 The Owls, led by first-year head coach Ken Hatfield, played their home games at Rice Stadium in Houston, Texas.
-The most notable win of the season was Rice's victory over Texas, their first victory over the Longhorns since 1965 along (as of 2022) their last victory over Texas.
+The most notable win of the season was Rice's victory over Texas, their first victory over the Longhorns since 1965 (and as of 2023, their last).
 Due to Texas A&M being under sanctions from the NCAA, the Owls, along with Texas, Baylor, TCU, and Texas Tech, were all named co-champions of the Southwest Conference; all five teams had 4–3 conference win–loss records.
-This was Rice's first conference championship since 1957.
-Rice would not win another conference title until 2013, when it was a member of Conference USA.
+This was Rice's first conference championship since 1957, and the team received championship rings.
+Rice did not win another conference title until 2013, when it was a member of Conference USA.